BcDemir/Azure-Storage-Account-Project/README.md

 ### Step 1
 #### Environment provision
 A resource group named az104-07-rg0 is created through powershell.
-Using json templates (can be found in json folder) virtual network and virtual machine created.
+A virtual network and a virtual machine are created using json template (can be found in json folder).

 ### Step 2
 #### Storage account creation